 Every semester, ELI classes are observed by a number of people, including ELI administrative staff, ELI teachers, students in the Department of Second Language Studies, and other visiting language professionals.

-Before approaching an ELI teacher, or the ELI Associate Director or Director, to ask about observing ELI classes, it’s important to determine the purpose of your observation.
+Before approaching the ELI Director (and later an ELI teacher), to ask about observing classes, it’s important to determine the purpose of your observation.
 Is it for research purposes, or is it truly just an observation?
-It is assumed that, if this is just an observation, any audiotapes or notes taken will not be used for research and will not be made public in any form.
+It is assumed that, if this is just an observation, any recordings or notes taken will not be used for research and will not be made public in any form.
 Otherwise, it is considered a research project, and in these cases, you need to follow different procedures, as shown on Policies and Procedures for Conducting Research in the ELI.

-If your observation is not for research purposes, follow the following steps:
+If your observation is not for research purposes, follow these steps: